 The TSX is equipped with dual-stage, dual-threshold airbags for the driver and front passenger.
 These airbags are designed to minimize the potential for airbag injury while providing head and chest protection for the occupants in the event of a collision.

-The TSX front airbags deploy at one of two rates depending on the severity of a crash.
-During a lower speed collision, the airbag inflators are triggered in sequence, resulting in slower overall airbag deployment with less initial force.
-During a higher speed collision, both inflators operate simultaneously for full, immediate inflation, to correspond with the greater impact force.
+The TSX front airbags deploy at one of two rates depending on the severity of a crash and seatbelt usage.; During a lower speed collision, the airbag inflators are triggered in sequence, resulting in slower overall airbag deployment with less initial force.; During a higher speed collision, both inflators operate simultaneously for full, immediate inflation, to correspond with the greater impact force.

 SIDE AIRBAG SYSTEM